 Our focus this academic year is continued growth and sustainability in order to deepen the understanding and application of the Student Voice & Aspirations process across the curriculum.
 To date, 30 professional learning sessions have been delivered via Zoom.
 These customized sessions are designed for teams of up to 20 educators from the school to deepen their understanding and application of the Student Voice & Aspirations work.
 Each webinar session is approximately two hours in length, is interactive, and provides opportunities for staff to share their experiences with online teaching and leading.
-Various strategies and techniques in the areas of voice and aspirations: continue to raise student and staff aspirations across the various disciplines and initiatives in the school, leading to greater social and emotional development for all students and staff; improve academic motivation and engagement during online learning; advance the importance of school voice and student aspirations during online teaching and learning; promote and lead collaborative efforts between LAUSD schools; and improve attendance and completion/graduation rates.
+Various strategies and techniques in the areas of voice and aspirations are introduced during each session.
+Our work with these schools is focused on the following expectations: continue to raise student and staff aspirations across the various disciplines and initiatives in the school, leading to greater social and emotional development for all students and staff; improve academic motivation and engagement during online learning; advance the importance of school voice and student aspirations during online teaching and learning; promote and lead collaborative efforts between LAUSD schools; and improve attendance and completion/graduation rates.